Ibibio Shrine Altar with Magic Objects (Nigeria)

 This is a very complex and "rare" example of an Ibibio shrine altar (specifically likely from the Anang or Eket subgroups) from southeastern Nigeria.

-While the first image you shared was a Lobi altar from Burkina Faso, this piece is from a completely different cultural context.
 It belongs to the "darker" and more aggressive aesthetic of the secret societies in the Cross River region.

-1. Central Figure and Style
+1. Central figure and style

 The carving style is classic Ibibio: